gleam-lang/website/writing-gleam.md

 To call the `format_pair` function from a module in the `test/` directory we will need to make it public.
-We don't want it to be part of the public API of the package, so we'll move it to a _internal module_, which by default are modules named `packagename/internal` and `packagename/internal/*`.
+We don't want it to be part of the public API of the package, so we'll move it to an _internal module_, which by default are modules named `packagename/internal` and `packagename/internal/*`.

 Public functions in these modules can be imported by other modules, but they're